Join our mailing list for EXCLUSIVE content and the latest news

 The NightCry sounds like 1987 meeting 2023 in a dark, rainy alley.

-Deriving their name from the primal screaming and bawling in the night out of pure frustration with no signs of resolve, Seattle-based band The NightCry was formed by guitarist Andreka Jasek (The Adarna, Homewrecker, Veritas), vocalist Vincent Vuarnet (Thunderhound, DaR), and bassist Shana Fairchild (Revolution Red) in late 2020.
-After writing several songs, the band captured the attention of keyboardist Hannah Rock (over a decade of classical piano training) and drummer Sarah Campbell (Hairstorm, Dual Analog) who joined to solidify the lineup in 2021.
+Deriving their name from the primal screaming and bawling in the night out of pure frustration with no signs of resolve, The NightCry was formed in late 2020 by guitarist Andreka Jasek (The Adarna, Homewrecker, Veritas), vocalist Vincent Vuarnet (Thunderhound, DaR), and bassist Shana Fairchild (Revolution Red).
+After writing several songs, the band caught the attention of drummer Sarah Campbell (Hair Force, Dual Analog), who joined to complete the lineup in 2021.